Model LE6940 Advanced Monolithic Carbine M4 5.56mm 16.1 Inch Barrel Full Length Rail System Flip Up Rear Sight Collapsible Stock 30 Round Mag

 The Colt LE6940 Monolithic Advanced Law Enforcement Carbine.
 The most demanding situations call for the power, performance and innovation found in the LE6940 series.
 The top rail is continuous from the rear of the upper receiver to the front sight.
 Free floating barrel.

-This rifle includes ONE 30rd magazine and a sling.
+This rifle includes ONE 30rd magazine

 Review courtesy of the NRA and American Rifleman Magazine: